William Hogarth: Marriage A-la-Mode

 In 1743–1745, Hogarth painted the six pictures of Marriage A-la-Mode (National Gallery, London), a pointed skewering of upper-class 18th-century society.
 An engraved version of the same series, produced by French engravers, appeared in 1745.
 This moralistic warning shows the miserable tragedy of an ill-considered marriage for money.
-This is regarded by many as his finest project and may be among his best-planned story serials.
+This is regarded by many as his finest project.

 Marital ethics were the topic of much debate in 18th-century Britain.
 The many marriages of convenience and their attendant unhappiness came in for particular criticism, with a variety of authors taking the view that love was a much sounder basis for marriage.
 Hogarth here painted a satire – a genre that by definition has a moral point to convey – of a conventional marriage within the English upper class.
 All the paintings were engraved and the series achieved wide circulation in print form.

 The series, which is set in a Classical interior, shows the story of the fashionable marriage of Viscount Squanderfield, the son of bankrupt Earl Squander, to the daughter of a wealthy but miserly city merchant, starting with the signing of a marriage contract at the Earl's grand house and ending with the murder of the son by his wife's lover and the suicide of the daughter after her lover is hanged at Tyburn for murdering her husband.